nestorrente/jitl-sql-processor/README.md

 **~ This README will be available soon ~**

-Meanwhile, you can read more about [JITL](https://github.com/nestorrente/jitl-core).
+Meanwhile, you can read more about JITL in [jitl-core GitHub page](https://github.com/nestorrente/jitl-core).
 See you!

 ## Maven